 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The fulfilment of the sub-fund's environmental and social characteristics is measured by what is known as sustainability indicators (consisting of exclusion criteria and sustainability scores).
+The attainment of the sub-fund's environmental and/or social characteristics is measured by what is known as "sustainability indicators" (consisting of exclusion criteria and sustainability scores).
 The sustainability indicators of this sub-fund are: